 Local elections: Which ward am I?

 Your polling card will tell you which ward you’re in (and of course which polling station to go to).
 You’re also likely to receive bumpf through your letterbox from the candidates, which will also tell you.
 Or… you can look at this handy map (click the icons to see the share of vote last time round in each ward): Or (and this is useful if you’re on the boundary streets), you can check online with Camden here.
+Now you know which ward you’re in – get the scoop on who’s standing and what the lie of the land is.

 View Wards of “Greater” West Hampstead in a larger map